nileshkumar0726/Sentiment-Analysis-Using-Pig-Latin/README.md

 Dataset for the ABC new headline can be found here https://www.kaggle.com/therohk/million-headlines

-Files for positive and negative words are uploaded in the repository.
+Files for positive and negative words are uploaded.